Performs: September 17th – October 20th, 2019

 How can we use the past to shape the future?

-- Told from a modern-day perspective, four performers share the stories of the Freedom Riders – citizens riding buses across Alabama and Mississippi in 1961, to stand up against segregation.
+- Told from a modern-day perspective of four students in 2019 who make a class project about 1961’s Freedom Riders – citizens riding buses across Alabama and Mississippi to stand up against segregation.

-- It was time to draw attention to illegal discrimination which meant facing terrifying violence with peaceful resistance.
+- It was time to draw attention to illegal discrimination, and face terrifying violence with civil resistance.

-- This is a story of everyday people coming together to be a part of the civil rights movement, taking on the establishment, and changing the world.
+- This is a story of everyday people becoming a movement, taking on the establishment and changing the world.

 Standards: Assess changing ideas of class, ethnicity, race, gender, and age to affect a person’s roles in society and social institutions.
 (MO 9-12.WH.3.PC.C) The student will recognize and evaluate continuity and change over time and its impact on individuals, institutions, communities, states, and nations.
 (KS Social Studies: Benchmark 4.1)